If you are guilty of a criminal offence in NSW, you may receive a good behaviour bond instead of a prison sentence or other penalty.

 - Taking no action at all,

-- Revoking (cancelling) the bond and imposing a longer or more serious one eg revoking a section 10 bond and imposing a section 9 bond, or
+- Revoking (cancelling) the bond and imposing a longer or more serious one eg revoking a section 10 dismissal or conditional release order and imposing a section 9 bond, or

 - Revoking the bond and imposing a different type of penalty eg community service order or even prison time.

 What happens will often be at the court’s discretion.

 Although every case and every magistrate and judge is different, there are a number of different factors that will most likely be considered when determining the next step after a breach of bond.